simonwu53/SUMO-Docker/README.md

 1. Copy or move "sumo-gui.sh" to the working directory where you store your sumo configurations. (e.g. your local sumo folder holding configurations)
 2. Open "sumo-gui.sh" in a text editor.
 3. Modify "SUMO_USER" (at line 3) to the username you have set for the Dockerfile.
-4. Modify "WORKING_DIR" (at line 4) to the working directory you choose.
+4. Modify "WORKING_DIR" (at line 4) to the working directory you have chosen.
 The file in this directory will be visible to SUMO in the docker container at "/home/username/sumo".
+5. Save the modified file.
-5. Check whether the docker image has been built.
+6. Check whether the docker image has been built.
 If it's done, proceed to the following steps.

-#### 2.3 Usages
+### 3. Usages

-##### 2.3.1 Run sumo-gui
+#### 3.1 Run sumo-gui

 Run command: